Hermera/JOS-2018/lab1/report1.md

 Paging enabled.
 Two virtual addresses `0x00100000` and `0xf0100000` correspond to a same physical address.

 > What is the first instruction after the new mapping is established that would fail to work properly if the mapping weren't in place?
-Comment out the movl %eax, %cr0 in kern/entry.S, trace into it, and see if you were right.
+Comment out the `movl %eax, %cr0` in `kern/entry.S`, trace into it, and see if you were right.

 ```gdb
 (gdb)